-The target groups are first year and final year undergraduate students and taught postgraduate students.
+The target groups of the ISSE survey are first year and final year undergraduate students and taught postgraduate students, and of the ISSE-PGR survey are all postgraduate research students.
 The survey will involve all of these students, whether full-time or part-time, on campus or distance / e-learning.
-[Note: A pilot national survey for postgraduate research students took place in 2018].

 04: Are responses to questions confidential?

 The survey is completely confidential.
 Students will follow a link in an invitation email or access the survey directly from this website.
 Any data that could be used to identify individual students will be removed at the first opportunity.
 No student will be identifiable in any report from the national project.